 In June, the rainy season hits Japan in full force.
 Called 梅雨 (tsuyu, "plum rain" because this is the time plums ripen), this wet weather continues until mid July and can put a real damper on your travel plans.
 But fear not, KyoTours Japan is here to offer some suggestions for what to do in Kyoto when the weather takes a turn for the worst.

 The actual "castle" here is long gone due to fire, but the original palace of the Tokugawa shoguns is still intact and stands as one of the best examples of the former luxury that Kyoto was known for.
 From the magnificent golden gate to the expansive audience halls adorned with vivid paintings of eagles and tigers, the Ninomaru Palace is a sight worth seeing.
 Best of all, it's all indoors.
-The gardens surrounding the palace are wonderful year round, but you can skip them if the rain proves to be to heavy.
+The gardens surrounding the palace are nice year round, but you can skip them if the rain proves to be to heavy.
 Nijo Castle is also is an excellent alternative to the Imperial Palace if you don't get a chance to make it over there.

 I often rate this temple as he most impressive sight in the whole city thanks to the 1001 golden Buddha statues lined up in the long wooden hall.
 It's an impressive indoor display, and highly recommended for visitors who have a particular interest in statues and woodworking.
 It's conveniently located across the street from the Kyoto National Museum, another great indoor attraction.
 This fantastic temple is part of our half day Kyoto Highlights Tour.

 This expansive temple is laid out over the hillside on the eastern edge of the city.
 It's a bit of a walk to get to if you're coming from the subway (Keage Station on the Tozai Line) so you might want to just take a taxi, but once you arrive it's a fully indoor and covered temple.
 Perfect for rainy days.
 Not only are there some wonderful gardens here, but benches and sitting areas to admire them from.
 The small Buddha statue at the end of the labyrinth of walkways and corridors is the main treasure of this temple, and features Buddha in a very unique pose as if beckoning us to follow him.
 Eikando is particularly beautiful in the autumn when the leaves change color.
-This out-of-the-way temple complex is featured in our full day Higashiyama Culture Tour.
+This quiet out-of-the-way temple complex is featured in our full day Higashiyama Culture Tour.

 Kyoto National Museum

 A wonderful collection of Japanese art and treasures that is both succinct and all-encompassing.
 From ancient Jomon pots and tools to Meiji Era woodblock prints, this museum has it all.
 The modern building houses the permanent collection, while the Victorian-style hall showcases revolving exhibits.
-Across the street from Sanjusnagendo.
+Across the street from Sanjusangendo.

 Kyoto Museum of Traditional Crafts Fureaikan